 "On my placement, I worked at Life Works Private Rehabilitation Centre, supporting clients with addictions, mood disorders and eating disorders through emotional experiences."

-"My top reasons for choosing Surrey was the campus accommodation, the league table results and the Professional Training placement opportunity.
-I thought the placement was a great idea that would provide me with great relevant job experience, networking opportunities and a make me more employable upon graduating.
-The league tables assured me that Surrey equips students with the skills to complete their degree to a high standard.
+I chose Surrey for lots of reasons but the main two were the league table rankings and the placement opportunities.
+The league tables assured me that Surrey equips students with the skills to complete their degree to a high standard and I thought the placement was a great idea that would provide me with great relevant job experience, networking opportunities and a make me more employable upon graduating.

-My favourite aspects of my course are the social modules, as these are my personal interest.
+My favourite aspects of my BSc (Hons) Psychology course are the social modules, as these are my personal interest.
 I really enjoyed being able to design and carry out my own experiments, allowing me to see what going into research would be like.

-I was part of the Feminism society which was a great place to meet like-minded people and make friends while discussing important topics.
+I was part of the Feminist Society which was a great place to meet like-minded people and make friends while discussing important topics.

 One of my favourite things about Surrey is Surrey Sports Park.
 It’s really easy to get to and has a fantastic gym.
 I use the gym for lifting weights, it has a great range of equipment and the staff are always helpful.
 The student discount made my membership affordable and gives me access to all aspects of the Sparks Park, which is nice when I want to go for a swim after a workout.

 I have changed in many ways since I started at Surrey; I’ve learnt how to take care of things for myself, such as money management, bills and renting, as well as having the opportunity to try job experience in clinical psychology.
 I’ve also realised that it’s okay not to make friends immediately (even with your first year flatmates), and that you’ll find your people eventually!